Mikael-Kolehmainen/Mikael-Kolehmainen/README.md

 ![](https://komarev.com/ghpvc/?username=Mikael-Kolehmainen)
 ### Hi there! 💪

 I'm Mikael Kolehmainen, from Finland.
 My interests are powerlifting🏋️, reading📘 and computers🖥️.
-I work at Solid Code.
+I'm a Junior Developer at Solid Code.

 The languages I use are **HTML**, **CSS**, **SCSS**, **JS**, **PHP**, **C#**, **Python** and **SQL**.
 I have also tried **React/Node.js**, **Dart/Flutter** and **VBA**.
 Currently using **PHP**, **SCSS**, **HTML** and **JS**.
 Currently learning **Node.js**.